-Our Master of Arts in Leadership Practice is designed for early to mid-career working professionals who want to continue to develop their ability to exercise leadership in any situation.
+Our Master of Arts in Leadership Practice (MALP) is designed for early to mid-career working professionals who want to continue to develop their ability to exercise leadership in any situation.
 This program is intended to support you whether your intention is to move into upper-level management or to make a more significant impact in your current role driving progress on the complex challenges that matter most in your organization.

 Offered through Marian’s Leadership Academy, the program uses a cohort model to provide students with the opportunity to create meaningful, generative relationships with colleagues from different fields and backgrounds.
-Students should plan to earn five to six credit hours per semester over the course of this 2-year program culminating in 30 total hours earned.
+Students should plan to earn five to six credit hours per semester over the course of this two-year program culminating in 30 total credit hours earned.
 Depending on the class, they are held on select Saturdays, weekday evenings, and virtually.

 Organizations rarely struggle with technical problems given the availability of experts to solve problems that have known solutions.
 Where organizations have the most difficulty is in addressing adaptive challenges where people have conflicting values, beliefs, and attitudes.
-This program works to develop your capacity and skill set to be more effective exercising leadership from any position—mobilizing others to make progress on an organization’s most difficult issues.
+This program works to develop your capacity and skill set to be more effective in exercising leadership from any position—mobilizing others to make progress on an organization’s most difficult issues.

 |Technical Problem||Adaptive Challenge|

 |The solution||Is clear (measurable)||Requires learning|

 |Expectation/Goal||Fix the problem||Make progress|

 The program is designed to help you build emotional and psychological capacity for the burden of leadership, expand and enhance leadership your leadership tool kit, prepare you to employ research to diagnose organizational needs, and investigate the range and effectiveness of possible interventions.

 As Marian University actively seeks to grow leadership capacity, the experiential nature of the M.A. in Leadership Practice will prepare students to impact not only the social systems of their own organization but the community at large.